Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 A quick, reliable, and cost-effective solution using our latest thermal-imaging technology.

-• Three datasets captured: RGB orthophoto, daytime thermal orthophoto, and nighttime thermal orthophoto.
+• Three datasets in one survey RGB orthophoto, daytime thermal orthophoto, and nighttime thermal orthophoto — all captured in a single day.

-• Hidden moisture intrusion found beneath the felt surface via differential thermal degradation.
+• Hidden moisture intrusion found Differential thermal degradation revealed moisture beneath the felt surface, invisible to the naked eye.

-• Instantly actionable deliverables: a plain-English PDF report, alongside marked and unmarked thermal and RGB orthophotos.
+• Instantly actionable deliverables PDF report plus marked and unmarked thermal and RGB orthophotos — all ready to use in the field.

 Without a drone